 Green leafy veggies like Bok choy, broccoli, kale, spinach, collards, cabbage, Swiss chards, and more are packed with calcium and potassium.
 One of Vitamin C’s best sources, they stimulate the production of bone-forming cells.
 Add to that: some studies recommend that the antioxidant effects in Vitamin C may help prevent bone cell damage.

 All in all, do not worry if you have osteopenia.
-Follow a healthy lifestyle and consider adding the above vegetarian foods in your diet.
+Follow a healthy lifestyle and consider adding the above vegetarian foods to your diet.

 Also, risk factors like smoking, steroids, and inflammation associated with diseases like rheumatoid arthritis and work can aggravate the condition of osteopenia.
 And this condition, when further escalates, may result in severe conditions or diseases like osteoporosis, osteomalacia, rickets, and others.